carved4/gocrypter/README.md

 ## Features

 - Encryption/Decryption: ChaCha20 stream cipher
-- Memory Execution: stub/cpp and internal/runpe/runpe.go (relocation, process hollowing, will compile for any EXE im pretty sure, but if not let me know)
+- Memory Execution: stub/cpp and internal/runpe/runpe.go (relocation, self process hollowing, will compile for any EXE im pretty sure, but if not let me know)
 - The encrypted file and key are embedded in the stub binary using Go's embed package

 ## Security Considerations